Computer Science

 Your operating system.
 Whether it’s Windows, MacOS, or Linux, you have to use an operating system.
 Get good at it.
 Learn the paradigms of the system.
 Learn how the file explorer works in Windows.
 Learn advanced features in MacOS like a spotlight alternative or simple hot corners.
 Or learn how to set up your WiFi drivers in Linux.

 Your text editor.
-Choose one’s that portable.
+Choose ones that are portable.
 I use NeoVim.
 Many people have success with Emacs.
 Some people prefer a visual editor like Sublime Text or Atom.
 Learn their workflows.
 Learn the shortcuts of Emacs.
 Learn how to edit text in Normal Mode using Vim.
 Install packages in Sublime or Atom.
 You spend most of your time here anyway, might as well get familiar with it.

 The intermediary layer between your operating system and your text editor.
 By this, I usually mean the shell, like Bash or ZSH.
 Learn how to grep or navigate around.
 Install packages to make tasks easier.
 It’s well worth it.